FMJS/EMME/README.rst

 `Learn more <https://github.com/FMJS/emme>`_.

-Breafly, given a JavaScript-like SharedArrayBuffer bounded execution program (see .txt files in the examples folder), EMME computes all valid executions according with the ECMA specification (http://tc39.github.io/ecmascript_sharedmem/shmem.html).
+Briefly, given a JavaScript-like SharedArrayBuffer bounded execution program (see .txt files in the examples folder), EMME computes all valid executions according with the ECMA specification (http://tc39.github.io/ecmascript_sharedmem/shmem.html).
 The valid